jiaqingxie/DeepProtein/Readme.md

 ---

 ## News
+- [03/25] DeepProtein: Files under the train folders are now simplified.
+- [03/25] DeepProtein has now released DeepProtT5 Series Models, which can be found at https://huggingface.co/collections/jiaxie/protlm-67bba5b973db936ce90e7d54
 - [02/25] DeepProtein now supported BioMistral, BioT5+, ChemLLM_7B, ChemDFM, and LlaSMol on some tasks
 - [12/24] The documentation of DeepProtein is still under construction.
 It's at https://deepprotein.readthedocs.io/
 - [12/24] DeepProtein is going to be supported with pretrained shallow DL models.